Adedola52/Beejan-Infrastructure-IOC-/README.md

 Managing these resources manually through the AWS Management Console can introduce configuration inconsistencies, make environments difficult to reproduce, and increase the effort required to provision or modify infrastructure.

-COB addresses this by defining Beejan Technologies' AWS infrastructure as Terraform code.
+COB addresses this by defining Beejan Technologies AWS infrastructure as Terraform code.

 The project provides:

-* Repeatable infrastructure provisioning.
+* Repeatable infrastructure provisioning
-* Reusable Terraform modules.
+* Reusable Terraform modules
-* Consistent configurations across environments.
+* Consistent configurations across environments
-* Separation of infrastructure code from environment-specific values.
+* Separation of infrastructure code from environment-specific values
-* Version-controlled infrastructure changes.
+* Version-controlled infrastructure changes
-* A standardized approach to provisioning networking, IAM, compute, storage, and managed AWS services.
+* A standardized approach to provisioning networking, IAM, compute, storage, and managed AWS services

 Instead of manually creating each AWS resource, engineers can use the Terraform configuration to provision the required infrastructure from a defined configuration.